 convert WindowsImages-016.png Output_Image.jpeg

-You can convert all
+You can use the convert command to convert all

 mogrify -format jpeg *.png